rustyeddy/rustyeddy.com/content/about/_index.md

 ---
 title: About This Site and Me
 date: 2019-11-11
-description: >
-  This page describes a bit about this website, whey I created it and, of course me.
 ---

 I am a software devloper.

-Over the last 30 yeear I have worked for large and small companies, on large and small projects with both large and small teams.
-I have been involved in, and witnessed phenomenol successes and abismal failures.
+Over the past 30+ years I have worked for large and small companies, on large and small projects with both large and small teams.
+I worked on projects that have been a phenomenol successes and some that have been abismal failures.

-I Have live first hand the joys and perils of working with both large and small project and teams respectively.

-I have realized that I enjoy, and in fact thrive on smaller teams with moderate sized, but technically challenging projects.
+I enjoy, and in fact thrive on smaller teams with moderate sized, but technically challenging projects.
 Projects that are often vague, chaotic and aggressively scheduled.